leprojety/symbolon/Session3.md

 ## 🗣️ About the Speaker

-Hong Kim is an associate researcher at H Archive at Ecole Normale Supérieure in Paris, specializing in philosophy.
+Hye Young Kim is an associate researcher at Husserl Archives at Ecole Normale Supérieure in Paris, specializing in philosophy.
 Her work explores concepts of self, subjectivity, and intersubjectivity, with a particular focus on how different linguistic and cultural frameworks shape our understanding of consciousness.

 ## 📚 References